wipoi/Variant-calling-assignment/README.md

 # **Variant-calling-assignment**
-Here are main steps for the variant-calling assignment of the *BVG-7003* course.
+Here are main steps for the variant-calling assignment of the *BVG-7003* course which consists in finding genomic variants from genotyping by sequencing (GBS) data.

 ## Prior required steps
 ### Installing required tools